Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - Friend who purchased house with prior insurance claim for this issue was denied insurance

-- Impellors corrode and stick over time; added installation and maintenance expense
+- Impellers corrode and stick over time; added installation and maintenance expense

 ## Observations